Impact of static disorder on quasiparticle spectra: Debye-Waller, mean free path and potential fluctuation effects: Results and discussion

 \subsection{SX-ARPES measurements}

-Fig.~\ref{fig1:GK} presents the results of soft X-ray angle-resolved photoemission spectroscopy (SX-ARPES) measurements conducted along the $\Gamma$KX high-symmetry line at $h\nu = 517 \text{ eV}$, with varying sputtering doses.
-In Fig.\ref{fig1:GK}(a), we clearly identify the HH, LH, and SO valence bands.
-Figs.~\ref{fig1:GK}(a-c) show the ARPES data in ascending order of the sputtering dose, demonstrating that the coherent component of the valence bands remains robust against sputtering, as HH, LH, and SO can still be resolved in Fig.~\ref{fig1:GK}(c).
+Fig.~\ref{fig2} presents the soft X-ray angle-resolved photoemission spectroscopy (SX-ARPES) data along the $\Gamma$KX high-symmetry line at $h\nu = 517 \text{ eV}$, with increasing Ar$^+$ fluences.
+In Fig.\ref{fig2}(a), we clearly identify the HH, LH, and SO valence bands.
+Figs.~\ref{fig2}(a-c) show the ARPES data in ascending order of the Ar$^+$ dose, demonstrating that the coherent component of the valence bands remains robust against sputtering, as HH, LH, and SO can still be resolved in Fig.~\ref{fig2}(c).

-However, with increasing sputtering dose, the relative intensity of the coherent component decreases, and a momentum-independent density of states (DOS)-like intensity emerges across the entire Brillouin zone.
+However, with increasing Ar$^+$ doses, the relative intensity of the coherent component decreases, and a momentum-independent intensity emerges across the entire Brillouin zone.
 The interplay between coherent and incoherent components depends critically on the degree of static disorder introduced by ion bombardment.
-We explain this phenomenon by introducing the coherence factor $F_{\text{C}}$, as discussed in Sect.~\ref{Models: The coherence factor}.
+We explain this phenomenon by introducing the coherence residue $F_{\text{C}}$, as discussed in Sect.~\ref{Models: The coherence residue}.

-In Figs.~\ref{fig1:GK}(d)-(f), we present the ARPES data after subtracting the incoherent intensity (see Appendix \ref{Background subtraction}).
-For the cleaved surface shown in Figs.\ref{fig1:GK}(a) and (d), we observe a pocket occupied by quantum well states (QWS) originating from the conduction band at the $\Gamma$ point.
-These states disperse just below the $E_{\text{F}}$ and approximately $0.4 \text{ eV}$ above the valence band maximum.
-We provide a blown-up image of this region, referred to as the CB region, in the upper right corner of Figs.~\ref{fig1:GK}(d)-(f).
-These QWS originate from charge accumulation in the vicinity of the native InAs(110) surface \cite{Olsson1996}, and their presence confirms the pristine nature of the cleaved surface.
+In Figs.~\ref{fig2}(d)-(f), we present the ARPES data after subtracting the $\textbf{k}$-integrated background.
+For the cleaved surface shown in Figs.\ref{fig2}(a) and (d), we observe a pocket occupied by quantum well states (QWS) originating from the conduction band at the $\Gamma$ point.
+These states disperse just below $E_{\text{F}}$ and approximately $0.4 \text{ eV}$ above the valence band maximum.
+They are induced by defects, which act like donors, creating a charge accumulation in the vicinity of the InAs(110) surface \cite{Olsson1996}.
+As shown in the expanded images in the upper left corner of Figs.~\ref{fig2}(a)–(c), the QWS intensities appear to decrease at a faster rate with disorder compared to the valence band signal, which also displays a slight broadening with increased sputtering.
+Sects.~\ref{Results: Depletion of coherent VB intensity} and \ref{Results: VB spectral broadening} present a quantitative analysis.